+100% of Nigerian banks require valid government-issued identification.
 In the early days of banking operations, opening bank accounts was very tedious.
-You probably remember the process of having to go to different centres to make photocopies of required certificates and passport photographs.
-This is usually then followed by long queues that end at “come back after 7 working days”.
+You probably remember the process of having to go to different centers to make photocopies of required certificates and passport photographs.
+This is usually then followed by long queues that end at “come back after 7 working days.”
 Fortunately, the advancement in technology has greatly reduced the requirements for opening a bank account in Nigeria and its associated stress.

-Today, you can simply walk into a bank and have an account in minutes, or choose to open one completely online.
+Today, you can simply walk into a bank and have an account in minutes or choose to open one completely online.
 There are even digital banks today that don't have any physical branches but facilitate transactions involving millions on a daily basis.
-However, although much simpler and easier, there are still certain documents you need to provide for compliance reasons.
+However, although much simpler and easier, there are still certain documents needed to open a bank account in Nigeria that need to be provided for compliance reasons.

 This article discusses the necessary requirements for opening a bank account in Nigeria as well as some of the KYC documents you need to provide.